Montgomery County Court Records

 District Clerk Court Records Inquiry

 The District Clerk Court Records Inquiry portal covers criminal (felony), civil, and family case records maintained by the District Clerk.
-Users can search by case number, party name, attorney information, or filing date.
+You can search by case number, party name, attorney information, or filing date.
 The portal also includes a court calendar feature for upcoming hearing schedules.

 County Clerk Court Records Inquiry